Rogers & Cowan

+The firm became known for representing talent outside of the traditional Hollywood studio system.
+Over time, Rogers & Cowan expanded its work to include film and television publicity, music promotion, fashion campaigns, and branded entertainment.

+In 2019, Rogers & Cowan merged with PMK BNC, another IPG firm, forming the combined entity R&CPMK.

 History

 Rogers & Cowan was founded in 1950 in Los Angeles, California, by Henry C. Rogers and Warren Cowan.
-Actors and actresses were then promoted almost exclusively by the film studios to whom they were under contract, and Rogers and Cowan began instead to promote them independent of the studio system.
+At the time, actors and actresses were promoted almost exclusively by the film studios with whom they were under contract, and Rogers and Cowan began instead to promote them independent of the studio system.

 In 1987, Rogers & Cowan was acquired by the London-based Shandwick P.L.C., the largest public relations consultancy in the UK.
 Shandwick PLC was in turn purchased by New York-based Interpublic Group of Companies in 1998.
-Tom Tardio was Rogers and Cowan's chairman and CEO since 1991. in 2016, Mark Owens joined as CEO.
+Tom Tardio served as Rogers and Cowan's chairman and CEO beginning in 1991. in 2016, Mark Owens joined as CEO.
 Paul Bloch, one of the firm's original partners, is the company's co-chairman.